cydy8001/Network-Load-Balancer/README.md

     name: eureka-provider

 ```
-All of the consumer ,provider and server have the application.yml file.
+All the consumer, provider and server have the application.yml file.
 So, you can modify all of them but I suggest
 keeping them default.